andis-sprinkis/snippet/regex.md

               >
               > Select only those matches that exactly match the whole line.
 For regular expression patterns, this is like parenthesizing each pattern and then surrounding it with ‘^’ and ‘$’. (\-x is specified by POSIX.)

-            > Note that the regular expression syntax used in the pattern differs from the globbing syntax that the shell uses to match file names.

             - > \--exclude-dir=glob
               >
               > Skip any command-line directory with a name suffix that matches the pattern glob.
 When searching recursively, skip any subdirectory whose base name matches glob.
 Ignore any redundant trailing slashes in glob.